-60. Moreover, prison conditions in Argentina are dismal.
-"Prison conditions were poor.
-Some facilities are old and dilapidated, and many prisons and jails were overcrowded. ...
-The overcrowding contributed both to security problems-such as jailbreaks and riots-and to mistreatment of prisoners.
-Torture and brutality by prison guards and officials remained serious problems.
+62. Moreover, prison conditions in Argentina are grim indeed.
+As the Department of State puts it: "Prison conditions were often poor.
+Some facilities were old and dilapidated, and many prisons and jails were overcrowded.
+A notable increase in crime and stricter provisions for early release, combined with a slow judicial system, led to overcrowded prisons and police stations.
+In September, a press report on Buenos Aires Province stated that there were 6,200 detainees in police station facilities designed for 3,000, and the 36 provincial prison units designed for 15,000 inmates held 22,000" (2003 Country Report on Argentina, p.
+3).
+Last year, the Department of State reported that: "Torture and brutality by prison guards and officials remained serious problems.
 A number of prisoners who had previously filed complaints about torture and mistreatment were killed in prison in 2001 and 2002. ...
-There was no reported serious investigation of these cases by the penitentiary service" ($\underline{2002}$ Country Report on Argentina, p.
+There was no reported serious investigation of these cases by the penitentiary service" (2002 Country Report on Argentina, p.
 5).

-- 61. It must be noted here that all prisons (including those in the United States) are particularly dangerous for homosexuals.
+63. It must be noted here that all prisons (including those in the United States) are particularly dangerous for homosexuals.
 Not only are they raped and gang-raped, beaten severely, even killed by other prisoners, but prison guards and other prison employees also harass, beat, rape, and force homosexuals to perform oral sex.
-The fact is that HOMOSEXUAL PRISONERS are ALWAYS TREATED THE WORST IN Argentine PRISONS, a gruesome prospect for Mr. XXXX. - 62.
-Given this scenario of life in Argentina, it would be absolutely impossible for Mr. XXXX to receive any type of protection from state security forces.
-If they wantonly torture, murder and illegally detain their citizens, otherwise violate basic human rights of women, children, and the disabled, how could anyone expect them to respect Mr. XXXX's rights as a homosexual who is, in their view, infected with AIDS (even though he is not)?
-The answer is that they will not and they will harass and abuse Mr. XXXX physically, verbally and emotionally, perhaps even kill him, very soon after his arrival in Argentina. - 63.
-As noted above, Mr. XXXX's homosexuality makes him a particularly high profile target.
+The fact is that HOMOSEXUAL PRISONERS are ALWAYS TREATED THE WORST IN ARGENTINE PRISONS, a gruesome prospect for Mr. XXXX.

+64. Given this scenario of life in Argentina, it would be absolutely impossible for Mr. XXXX to receive any type of protection from state security forces.
+If they wantonly torture, murder and illegally detain their citizens, otherwise violate basic human rights of women, children, and the disabled, how could anyone expect them to respect Mr. XXXX's rights as a homosexual who is infected with the HIV/AIDS virus?
+The answer is that they will not and they will harass and abuse Mr. XXXX physically, verbally and emotionally, perhaps even kill him, very soon after his arrival in Argentina.

+65. As noted above, Mr. XXXX's homosexuality and his current medical status (HIV+) makes him a particularly high profile target.
 The Military, the Police, the death squads, even the gangs firmly believe that they are "cleansing" the body politic and therefore La Patria of all that is dirty, undesirable, and dangerous to the morality of La Patria and its children.
 Indeed, given the climate in Argentina and the role the authorities play in denying basic human and civil rights, it is my considered opinion that Mr. XXXX is at high risk for arrest at the airport and imprisonment.
 At best, there would be some form of preventive detention with the same end result: Mr. XXXX either going directly to jail or being tortured or killed "while trying to escape," or some such scenario.
 His chances of avoiding the authorities and detention are nil.
 Moreover, once incarcerated, the general prison population will immediately target Mr. XXXX for massive abuse and most probably death.
 As outlined below, neither the government nor the police can or will do anything to help Mr. XXXX.